SAFE-Stack/SAFE-ConfPlanner/README.md

 * implement projections that can send notifications

 ### Server
+* switch to giraffe
 * implement a proper autohrization system

 ### Domain
+* would build the domain a bit differently nowadays
 * build an actual Conference Planner

 ## Known Issues